Venorrak/multi-window-clickthrough-overlay/README.md

 ![how to create new scene](resources/new_inherit_scene.png)

 ### Create your new window
 After creating the scene, it will only have a RigidBody2D and a CollisionPolygon2D, do not change those.
 Create a new Node as a child of RigidBody2D that will be the content of your window.
-All of your new content for your window needs to under only one node (needs to inherit Node2D) that will have the `get_window_specs.gd` attached to it.
+All of your new content for your window needs to be under only one node (needs to inherit Node2D) that will have the `get_window_specs.gd` attached to it.

 ### Adapt support to get content size
 After creating all the content of your new window, if your content isn't supported by the `get_window_specs.gd` script to get the size of the content.
 You will need to implement your own content size calculations